hyperspy/hyperspy/doc/user_guide/install.rst

 required.

-In case some of the required libraries are not automatically installed when installing from source in a conda environment, these can be obtained beforehand.
+In case some of the required libraries are not automatically installed when installing from source in a conda environment, these can be obtained beforehand by installing and removing hyperspy from that environment;

 .. code-block:: bash
-    $ conda install hyperspy --only-deps -c conda-forge
+    $ conda install hyperspy
+    $ conda remove hyperspy
     $ sudo pip install -e ./

 .. _known-issues: